 Organization of the Vestibular System

+The vestibular system is the sensory system that provides the leading contribution to the sense of balance and spatial orientation for the purpose of coordinating movement with balance.
 The end organs of the vestibular system dwell in the membranous labyrinth in the inner ear sited in the petrous part of the temporal bone.
 Final integration of vestibular information is the function of cerebellum, thalamus and somatosensory cortex.

 Vestibular Labyrinth and Semicircular Canals

 The membranous labyrinth is contained in the bony labyrinth and comprises of cochlear duct and vestibular labyrinth.
 The vestibular labyrinth is formed by the otolith organs and the semicircular canals.
 As movements consist of rotations and translations, the vestibular system comprises two components: the semicircular canal system, which indicate rotational movements; and the otoliths, which indicate linear accelerations.